Demystifying Backpressure in Reactive Systems

 - RxJava (2.x and later): Introduced full backpressure support with the

-- RxJS: While JavaScript is single-threaded, backpressure is still relevant for managing asynchronous operations like network requests or complex event processing.
-RxJS provides operators like
+- RxJS: While JavaScript is single-threaded, backpressure is still relevant for managing asynchronous operations.

 Benefits of Effective Backpressure Management